SRT / VTT / ASS Subtitle Formats

 3. [Events] Section

-This section defines the actual subtitle events, including timestamps, subtitle content, and styles used.
+This section defines the actual subtitle events, including timestamps, subtitle content, and the used styles.

 [Events]